Yzeghal/ML-S2/README.md

 # ML-S2
-This repository regroups codes from my ML course (2023).
+This repository regroups codes from my course of introduction to ML(2023).
+This course contains theoretical proofs and practical work, only practical work can be found in this repo.